Cyber Attacks and Stock Market Activity

 We study how financial markets react to unexpected corporate security breaches both in the short- and in the long-term.
 The main results show that daily excess returns drop, trading volume increases, and liquidity deteriorates upon the public disclosure of first-time corporate hacking events.
 The evidence suggests that trading volume increases due to selling pressure.
 In addition, the empirical analysis demonstrates that security breaches affect firms' policies in the long-run, up to five years after the public announcement of a security breach.
 These results are consistent with the hypothesis that security breaches represent unexpected negative shocks to firms' reputation, which lead investors to react regardless of the economic fundamentals.

-Keywords: Security Breaches, Hacking, Stock Returns, Trading Volume, Market Liquidity.
+Keywords: Security Breaches, Hacking, Stock Returns, Market Activity

 JEL Classification: G14, G32, G11